fazilmemmedzade/fazilmemmedzade/README.md

 ---

 ### Blog App
-A full-stack blogging platform built with ASP.NET Core MVC, Entity Framework Core, and SQL Server.
+A social blogging platform where users can create, share, discover, and interact with blog posts.

 [View Project](https://github.com/fazilmemmedzade/BlogApp)